FlockyChou/vtubing.info/resources/commissions.md

 ---
-title: Obtaining a Model
+title: Commissions
 layout: default
-parent: Pre-Model
+parent: Resources
-nav_order: 5
+nav_order: 1
 ---

-# Obtaining a Model
+# Other Guides and Resources
 {: .no_toc }

 ## Table of Contents